-The less clutter on your desktop the faster your computer can be.
+The less clutter on your desktop, the faster your computer can be.
 You can either create folders for programs or add the most common ones to the taskbar.

 5. Defragmenting Your Hard Disk

-With all the file cleaning and de-cluttering, you will have performed already, you will be looking at defragmenting your hard drive.
+With all the file cleaning and de-cluttering, you will have performed already.
+You will be looking at defragmenting your hard drive.

 Windows also comes with a built-in option which is set to automatic by default.
-Aside from removing vast amounts of data, this defragmentation is the last step in a thorough software based clean-up and can have the most significant overall impact on system speed.
+Aside from removing vast amounts of data, this defragmentation is the last step in a thorough software-based clean-up and can have the most significant overall impact on system speed.

 6. How to Clean Your Computer Inside

 Over time fans attract lots of dirt and stop cooling components as effectively as they should.
-This can increase to overheating and system slowdowns.
+This can increase overheating and system slowdowns.
 When you have done this, you will find your computer runs much cooler.

-They can also help prevent viruses being installed, and they give total privacy against anyone (including ISP’s) into seeing what you are doing online.
+They can also help prevent viruses from being installed, and they give total privacy against anyone (including ISP’s) into seeing what you are doing online.